-HMS Windows XP: Britain's newest warship runs Swiss Cheese OS
+HMS Windows XP: Britain's newest warship running Swiss Cheese OS

 On the bright side, things could be worse aboard QE in software terms.
 Flyco could have been running Windows 3.1, like Paris Orly International Airport was in November 2015. ®

-*Updated at 1437 UTC 27/06/17 to add: The Royal Navy has been in touch to say: "For clarification, the MOD line from 2015 stated 'The MoD can confirm that Windows XP will not be used by any onboard system when the ship becomes operational'; we are following a programme towards delivering a carrier Strike capability – ie, operational - for the UK from 2020".
+*Updated at 1437 UTC 27/06/17 to add: While this would appear to be at odds with what we were told back in 2015, the Royal Navy has been in touch to say: "For clarification, the MOD line from 2015 stated 'The MoD can confirm that Windows XP will not be used by any onboard system when the ship becomes operational'; we are following a programme towards delivering a carrier Strike capability – ie, operational - for the UK from 2020."